Sharing microscopy data

 - Quick Tour at BIA

-The IDR (https://idr.openmicroscopy.org/) is a repository for complete microscopy data sets.
-The IDR is based on the OMERO platform and allows you to upload your data to the repository and to share it with others, so other can reuse your imaging data.
+The Image Data Resource is a curated repository for complete microscopy data sets.
+The IDR is based on the OMERO platform and to thus allows to access published data easily.
 Normally imaging data set should by accompanied with a publication.
 The IDR allows you to assign a DOI to your data set.

 Since IDR is based on OMERO it might be possible to transfer data from OMERO to IDR directly.
 However, you will need to provide extensive metadata with your imaging data.